jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

 history of hypertext [@MProve2002] and there will unlikely be one final application because user interfaces depend on use-cases and file formats.

+## Differences to other hypertext models

+The focus of models from the hypertext research community [@Atzenbeck2017] is more on services and tools than on Nelson's requirements [@WardripFruin2004].
+This paper rather looks at the neglected "within-component layer"^["It would be folly to attempt a generic model covering all of these data types."
+[@Halasz1990]] of the Dexter Hypertext Reference Model [@Halasz1990] than on issues of storage, presentation and interaction with a hypertext system.
+Extension with content locators ("locSpecs" in [@Gronbaeck1996]) could more align Dexter with infrastructure agnostic hypertext but existing models rarely put traceable edit-lists and transclusion into their core.

 # Summary and conclusion

 This paper presents a novel interpretation of the original vision of hypertext